 The latest and arguably most glaring addition to Cardiff’s ever-changing city centre skyline is yet another tower of student accommodation.
-A new 24-storey effort on Charles Street will eventually be home for 463 students, while even taller student towers are planned and under development just a short distance away.
+A new 24-storey effort on Charles Street will reportedly be home for 463 students, while even taller student towers are planned and under development just a short distance away.
 It seems like a continuing trend of city centre development in the UK, or at least in Cardiff.

 Granted, we do have many sparkling new office blocks in the form of The Capital Quarter and Central Square near Cardiff Central Station, which will home the new BBC Wales headquarters.
-A question mark has lingered over whether the city has the businesses to fill them all.
+A question mark lingers over whether the city has the businesses to fill them all.
 The council and government are trying hard to attract new businesses to set up shop in the Welsh capital.

 Esteemed Cardiff historian Peter Finch raged against the student tower trend.
-“I hate it!” he said during a talk to promote his latest Cardiff book at Cardiff Central Library, Real Cardiff – The Flouring City.
+“I hate it!” he said during a talk to promote his latest Cardiff book at Cardiff Central Library, Real Cardiff – The Flourishing City.

 Major residential developments on the outskirts including Plasdwr – Cardiff’s ‘Garden City’ are changing the established face of suburbs.
 With this comes infrastructural challenges of transport, travel, roads.
 Change on such a scale inevitably unsettles people.